ARTbio/startbio/docs/R-IOC/06_IOC_R_week_05.md

 Please be aware of the best practices for your Rscript, we will be attentive to them !

-Now you can fill the following quiz: [Quizz of week 5](https://forms.gle/FRomLC2PCjYyydbZA).
+Now you can fill the following quiz: [Quiz of week 5](https://forms.gle/FRomLC2PCjYyydbZA).

 **Thank you for your attention and see you next week :clap: :clap: :clap:**